bhikeshkhute/Provisioning-of-IAM-Users-Polices-using-terraform-on-AWS/README.md

 The structure of the project is as follow:

 1. Modules
-	- mainapp - It is the main file which creates the user and attach the polices.
+	1.1 mainapp - It is the main file which creates the user and attach the polices.

-	- policies - It consits of different policies applicable for different user positions.
+	1.2 policies - It consits of different policies applicable for different user positions.

-		-carch - It is abbreviated as "Cloud Architecture" position where we have provided full access to every resouce in AWS.
+		1.2.1 carch - It is abbreviated as "Cloud Architecture" position where we have provided full access to every resouce in AWS.

-		-cdev - It is abbreviated as "Cloud Engineer" position where we have provided only read-write access to specific resource(say EC2 and S3).
+		1.2.2 cdev - It is abbreviated as "Cloud Engineer" position where we have provided only read-write access to specific resource(say EC2 and S3).

-		-cops - It is abbreviated as "Cloud Operations Engineer" position where we have provided readonly access to specific resources.
+		1.2.3 cops - It is abbreviated as "Cloud Operations Engineer" position where we have provided readonly access to specific resources.

 2. main.tf - It calls the mainapp module with specific data/variables such as name and department of the new user.